svec1/bweas/docs/en/kernel.md

 ### HIGH-LEVEL

-The high  level of the kernel  provides a class  for  easy  access  to the low-level kernel,  logging,  as  well as the ability to load  dynamic  libraries  with  interception of WinAPI  functions.
+The high  level of the kernel  provides a class  for  easy  access  to the low-level kernel,  logging,  as  well as the ability to load  dynamic  libraries  with  interception of WinAPI  functions(Windows) and interception of system call(functions from standarts libraries for linux).
 To  achieve  logging,  this  level is used  for  any  output of information(must).

+##### WINAPI

 It's not  worth  disassembling  default  functions, it's a waste of time,  but  downloading  dll  libraries  and  interceptions is worth it.

  -     HMODULE  load_dll(std::string  dll_name);